princesachdeva20/Microservices_Project/README.md

 You’ll be asked to select the “Application type” and set the “Name” of your OAuth 2.0 client.
 Choose “Desktop app,” set an appropriate name for the client, and click the “CREATE” button.

+Added Item Controller Java file to update the database of Items in mongo DB, through a web page "addItemToDB.html" file.
+This is the addition to the project and complete the project.